2011 Danish Cup final

-The 2011 Danish Cup Final was a football match that decided the winner of the 2010–11 Danish Cup.
+The 2011 Danish Cup final was a football match that decided the winner of the 2010–11 Danish Cup.
 It was played on 22 May 2011 at 18:45 CEST, between FC Nordsjælland and FC Midtjylland, the same two teams who competed in last year's final, with FC Nordsjælland emerging victorious once again, 3–2.

 Route to the final

 As both teams had finished between 5th and 10th in the previous season's Superliga, both teams entered in the second round of the competition.

 Pre-match

-Traditionally, the Danish Cup Final is played on Ascension Day, a public holiday in Denmark, but the date 2 June was occupied by an international match date.
+Traditionally, the Danish Cup Final is played on Ascension Day, a public holiday in Denmark, but the date 2 June was occupied by an international match.
 Furthermore, the new match date of 22 May, set by the Danish FA and accepted by the Superliga clubs, coincided with the 2011 Copenhagen Marathon which meant that the area surrounding Parken was closed until 15:00, forcing the later starting time of 18:00.

 For the first time in Danish Cup history, the same two teams were to play the final two years in a row, Nordsjælland beat Midtjylland 2–0 after extra time in last year's final.